openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 It has been defined to address the following use cases:

 * Verifier and Wallet are located on different devices, thus the Wallet cannot send the Authorization Response to the Verifier using a redirect.
 * The Authorization Response size exceeds the URL length limits of user agents, so flows relying only on redirects (such as Response Mode `fragment`) cannot be used.
-In those cases, the response mode `direct_post` is the most privacy preserving way to convey the Verifiable Presentations from the Wallet to the Verifier.
+In those cases, the response mode `direct_post` is the way to convey the Verifiable Presentations to the Verifier without the need for the Wallet to have a backend.

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows:

 `direct_post`:
 : In this mode, the Authorization Response is sent to the Verifier using a HTTP POST request to an endpoint controlled by the Verifier.
 The Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type.
+The flow can end with HTTP POST request from the Wallet to the Verifier, or it can end with a redirect that follows the HTTP POST request, if the Verifier's responds with a Redirect URI to the Wallet.

 The following new Authorization Request parameter is defined to be used in conjunction with Response Mode `direct_post`: